Flagsmith/flagsmith/docs/docs/integrations/project-management/github.md

 4. Select GitHub Issue or GitHub PR.
 5. Select your external resource and save.

-## Delete GitHub Integration
+## Removing the GitHub Integration

-1. In the Integrations Option in the side bar, find the GitHub integration and click on 'Manage Integration'.
+1. From Flagsmith, click 'Integrations', find the GitHub integration and click on 'Manage Integration'.
-2. Click on 'Delete Integracion' button, and confirm.
+2. Click on 'Delete Integration' button, and confirm.
 3. In your GitHub organisation, uninstall the Flagsmith GitHub App.